DOCGroup/ACE_TAO/TAO/tests/Transport_Idle_Scanner/README.md

 must allow the scan interval and reactor scheduling margin.

-Each thread-lane cache owns one scanner timer, starts it when the first transport opens, and cancels it when the cache closes.
+Each thread-lane cache owns one scanner timer, starts it when the first transport is cached, and cancels it when the cache closes.
 A scan takes a referenced transport snapshot and makes a nonblocking attempt to acquire each transport's output lock.
 It releases the cache lock before closing a socket.
 Cache acquisition, activity timestamp updates and the